swissquote/crafty/docs/05_Packages/index.md

 ### `crafty-preset-babel`

-This preset provides EcmaScript 2015+ support with Babel for Gulp, Webpack, Jest and rollup.js .
+This preset provides EcmaScript 2015+ support with Babel for Gulp, Webpack, and Jest.

 This preset will include `crafty-preset-eslint` and provide ESLint with our linting rules.